Precrastination: Sequencing preferences

-In April 2018 Lisa R. Fournier, Alexandra M. Stubblefield, Brian P. Dyre, and David A. Rosenbaum published a research article titled ‘Starting or finishing sooner?
-Sequencing preferences in object transfer tasks’.
-This article examined task sequencing in regards to object transferring tasks in which either of two possible tasks could easily or logically come before the other task.
-This was done in hopes of whether precrastination would generalize a consistent logic of which of the two tasks to do first.
+In April 2018 Lisa R. Fournier, Alexandra M. Stubblefield, Brian P. Dyre, and David A. Rosenbaum published a research article titled "Starting or finishing sooner?
+Sequencing preferences in object transfer tasks".
+This article examined task sequencing in regard to object-transferring tasks in which either of two possible tasks could easily or logically come before the other task.
+This was done in hopes of determining whether precrastination would generalize a consistent logic of which of the two tasks to do first.

-For the experiment they tested various conditions that differed in regards to “which task can be started sooner, finished sooner, or bring one’s current state closer to the goal state”.
+For the experiment, they tested various conditions that differed in regard to "which task can be started sooner, finished sooner, or bring one's current state closer to the goal state".
 The testing of the experiment was to have participants transfer ping pong balls from two original buckets, one bucket at a time, into a bowl that was placed at the end of a corridor.
-The number of balls in the buckets as well as the bucket distances along the corridor differed between trials.
+The number of balls in the buckets, as well as the bucket distances along the corridor, differed between trials.
 An important factor for this experiment is the fact that the bucket selection didn't affect the total time to complete both of the transport tasks together.
-Also participants walked, in grand total, an equal total distance and carried the buckets the same total distance regardless of which bucket was originally chosen.
+Also, participants walked, in grand total, an equal total distance and carried the buckets the same total distance regardless of which bucket was originally chosen.

-The conclusions from the experiments can be summed up with this statement extracted from the publication “We found that the chosen task order was strongly affected by which task or sub-goal could be started sooner." and thus replicating the tendency to engage in precrastination that was first observed in 2014 Rosenbaum et al. The end conclusion of the article differed from the 2014 Rosenbaum study by stating that, instead of precrastination being fueled by the wish to complete sub-goals as quickly as possible, precrastination is more likely the result of the desire to initiate the sub-goals as soon as possible.
+The experiment's conclusion was that "We found that the chosen task order was strongly affected by which task or sub-goal could be started sooner", thus replicating the tendency to engage in precrastination that was first observed in 2014 Rosenbaum et al. The end conclusion of the article differed from the 2014 Rosenbaum study by stating that, instead of precrastination being fueled by the wish to complete sub-goals as quickly as possible, precrastination is more likely the result of the desire to initiate the sub-goals as soon as possible.